How It Works

 What happens next?

 The Neighbourhood Plan group has spent a lot of time assessing the results of previous consultations and surveys.
-It has taken account of data provided by Cheshire East Council and the output from its emerging Local Plan.
+It has taken account of data provided by Cheshire East Council and the output from its draft Local Plan.
 It has used all this to set out some suggested policies covering four areas of village life:

 These policies are set out in detail in the full report.